microsoft/turnstile/docs/GETTING_STARTED.md

 ```
 This will take about 10 minutes so take a moment to freshen your coffee. ☕

-Once setup is complete, the script will provide you with a `Turnstile deployment summary`.
+Once the script is finished, it will provide you with a `Turnstile deployment summary`.
 Make note of these important values because you'll need them again here in a few moments.
 The script will also prompt you to finish setting up Turnstile by navigating to a setup page deployed within your Azure subscription.
 The URL will look like this:

 ```url
 https://turn-admin-[your_deployment_name].azurewebsites.net/config/basics
 ```

+Click the link and tell Turnstile a little about your company and app so it can better tailor your user's experience.